neilr8133/saltstack_demo1/README.txt

 Problems that would need to be fixed before moving to production:
 1) Downloads Nginx directly from public repo with no version check.
   -> Should use a private repo (to save bandwidth)
-  -> Should pin to a specific version number
+  -> Should pin external dependencies to a specific version number
-2) No concept of dev/qa/production environments
+2) No concept of dev/QA/production environments
+3) Unable to walk the list of /sites-available and symlink them because they don't exist until after the update is complete; best we can do is to add our own 'sites-enabled.map' file which lists the enabled sites and use Jinja to iterate over them, similar to how has been set up in the 'auto_symlink_all_sites' branch (commit e9a91c845).
+4) There is not currently a mechanism to disable sites; however in same fashion as sites_enabled it is trivial to add one that removes both the /sites_available and /sites_enabled components.

 Things to be aware of:
 * Destination for nginx.conf file is templatized per-os, so install will fail